Acoustic Su-Schrieffer-Heeger lattice: Direct mapping of acoustic waveguides to Su-Schrieffer-Heeger model: Finite system

 where $\phi(q) = \arg(s + t e^{iq})$, and $\alpha$ and $\beta$ are complex amplitudes to be determined.
 Requiring that the end sites are only one-side connected (or equivalently, the pressure vanishes on the open ends) leads to the relation $\alpha = -\beta$, and the equation

-which has to be solve for $0 < q < \pi$ to obtain bulk modes.
+which has to be solved for $0 < q < \pi$ to obtain bulk modes and their eigenenergies.
 Interestingly, the phase $\phi(q)$ is related to the so-called Zak phase, which characterize the topology of the SSH model.
 Based on this, equation \eqref{Delplace_eq} can be used to demonstrate the bulk-edge correspondence in this model~\cite{Delplace11} (see also~\cite{Coutant20b} for a higher order topology context).
-Each solution for the Bloch wavenumber $q$ gives an eigen-energy through the relation $E(q) = |s+t e^{iq}|$ (with its opposite $-E(q)$ being also an eigen-energy by chiral symmetry).
-The spectrum for varying cross sections is computed using both the 1D discrete model and 2D numerical simulations, with a good agreement, and shown in Fig.~\ref{fig1}(d).
+Each solution for the Bloch wavenumber $q$ gives an eigenenergy through the relation $E(q) = |s+t e^{iq}|$ (with its opposite $-E(q)$ being also an eigenenergy by chiral symmetry).

+We now compute the spectrum for varying cross sections using both the 1D discrete model (direct diagonalization of \eqref{EvenOpen_H}) and 2D numerical simulations (finite element method).
+They are shown in Fig.~\ref{fig1}(d), with a good agreement between the discrete and continuous models.
 We see two distinct cases: if $s>t$, all eigenvalues are concentrated in bands of the infinite model and correspond to bulk modes; if $s<t$ we see two eigenvalues inside the gaps.
 These isolated eigenvalues correspond to eigenmodes localized on the edges (symmetrically or anti-symmetrically), and are the topologically protected modes of the SSH model~\cite{Asboth16}.
-They are shown in Fig.~\ref{fig1}(c).
+The hybridization of these two edge states, induces a small energy splitting near $t=1/2$.
+The 2D modes are shown in Figs.~\ref{fig1}(b,c).